We recruit talent, empower survivors, and equip organisations to address the business risk of domestic abuse perpetration.

 Lady Mayoress Florence King

-It’s understandable that an employer might worry a little about employing a survivor of domestic abuse, wondering how reliable that person will be as a colleague.
+It’s understandable that you may worry about employing a survivor of domestic abuse.

-But the truth is, being a survivor often means cultivating resilience, becoming even more determined, betting on yourself, and being one of the most loyal employees - because a job can be a vital connection to a sense of normalcy and financial independence.
-The strengths that survivors carry can make them unique and powerful contributors to your workplace.
+But the truth is, survivors are resilient, determined and bet on themselves.
+And, when they’re supported, they’re incredibly motivated and loyal – because a safe workspace is a vital connection to a sense of normalcy and financial independence.
+Their many unique strengths make them powerful contributors to your workplace.

 Myths around survivors in the workplace: